Donald Trump 2016 presidential campaign: Sexual misconduct accusations

 Following the October 7, 2016, revelation of Trump's 2005 remarks during a filming of an Access Hollywood episode and his denial that he had ever actually engaged in the behaviors he described, multiple women came forward with new stories of sexual misconduct, including unwanted kissing and groping.
 Sources for the stories included The New York Times and People magazine.
 The stories received widespread national media coverage.
 Also, previous allegations and statements from other women resurfaced.
 In 1997, Jill Harth filed a lawsuit alleging Trump groped her in "intimate" parts and engaged in "relentless" sexual harassment.
 Trump and his campaign denied all of these charges, and Trump claimed to have begun drafting a lawsuit against The New York Times alleging libel.
 On October 13, Trump denied all of the allegations, referring to them as "false smears" and alleging "a conspiracy against ... the American people".

-Trump, who owned the Miss Universe franchise, which includes the Miss USA and Miss Teen USA pageants, was also accused to have walked into dressing rooms of contestants while they were in varying stages of undress without prior notice of his arrival.
-Trump has said in an interview with Howard Stern in 2005, "no men are anywhere.
+Trump, who owned the Miss Universe franchise, was also accused to have walked into dressing rooms of contestants while they were in varying stages of undress without prior notice of his arrival.
+Trump said in an interview with Howard Stern in 2005, "no men are anywhere.
 And I'm allowed to go in because I'm the owner of the pageant.
 And therefore I'm inspecting it ...
 Is everyone OK?
 You know, they're standing there with no clothes.
 And you see these incredible-looking women.
 And so I sort of get away with things like that. [...]
 I'll go backstage before a show, and everyone's getting dressed and ready and everything else."